AdamRose66/rohme/rohme/README.md

 the router connects to each of the memories in this simple system.
 We use <= to connect a Port that requires an interface to a Port that provides it.

-Here is code in the timer example that interacts with the register map:
+Here is the code in the timer example that interacts with the register map:
 ```dart
 const loops = 3;
 const clocksPerLoop = 10;